 The most noticeable difference between EER and SEER is that SEER measures your air conditioner’s efficiency over an entire cooling season versus only one outdoor temperature like EER.

 When you’re in the market for an air conditioner replacement, you’ll quickly realize that there are a lot more acronyms and terms than the couple we’ve outlined here, but these will give you a better understanding of a few common ones.
-To learn more about your air conditioner replacement options or dig deeper in to the meaning of these terms, contact your local Opelika HVAC professionals at Farnell Mechanical, Inc..
+To learn more about your air conditioner replacement options or dig deeper in to the meaning of these terms, contact your local Auburn and Opelika HVAC professionals at Farnell Mechanical, Inc..